Johnson says England has ‘tough’ World Cup group after invitation to Qatar

 The Qatari leader said: “A very interesting group.
 And also, on top, we might have Scotland and Wales as well.”

-The invitation comes as Gareth Southgate, manager of the England team, prepares to name his penultimate squad before the World Cup as his side gears up to play four Nations League matches.
+The invitation came on the day England manager Gareth Southgate named his penultimate squad before the World Cup as his side gears up to play four Nations League matches.

 In his opening speech welcoming the Emir to London, Mr Johnson said the two leaders will be working together on security, climate change and “tackling the economic problems of the world” as he praised Qatar’s efforts during the Western evacuation from Afghanistan.